flutter/samples/game_template/README.md

 have to set them up (the achievements need to exist in App Store Connect and Google Play Console before they can be used in the code).

-In this section, you will find instructions on what to do to enable any given integration.
+This section includes instructions on how to enable any given integration.

 Some general notes: